Fed policymakers leave little doubt: Rate hikes can wait

 Chicago Fed’s Charles Evans and Minneapolis Fed’s Neel Kashkari this week reiterated their support for pausing rate hikes, and St. Louis Fed’s James Bullard and Atlanta Fed’s Raphael Bostic staked out that view earlier this month.

-Concerns range from broad ones like slowing growth in China to narrower ones like the ongoing budget stalemate in Washington that has kept parts of the federal government shut down for 28 days.
+Uncertainty around such issues, as well as over the outlook for Britain’s contentious exit from the European Union, presents negative risks for the U.S. economy, Fed Governor Lael Brainard said in a Marketplace interview aired late Friday.

+“The longer these drag on the more I worry that they really materially weigh on consumer confidence, business confidence, and then start to work their way through actual activity in the economy,” Brainard said.

+That may already be happening.
 Consumer confidence has fallen to a two-year low, a gauge released early Friday showed, in part because of the shutdown, which Williams said could shave as much as a full percentage point off of first-quarter economic growth.

 Not all policymakers are equally worried.
 Fed Governor Randal Quarles on Thursday said the “base case remains very strong” for the U.S. economy.
 Boston Fed’s Eric Rosengren said earlier this month that the Fed may still need to raise rates twice this year.
 That is what the Fed signaled when it lifted rates in December to a target range of 2.25 percent to 2.5 percent.